lgactna/thesis-compile/md/_FSIDI submission.md

 Because the CASE format itself is language-agnostic, it is necessary to write language-specific libraries that enable the instantiation of CASE objects.
 At the time of writing, the CASE project provides official Python bindings for CASE version 1.4 [@CaseworkCASEMappingPython].
 Each unique object type is represented as a Python class, which can be instantiated to produce individual objects.
 However, this library has several limitations, particularly the need to manually maintain these definitions due to the instantiation and serialization logic contained in each class.

-AKF contributes and leverages its own bindings for CASE.
+AKF contributes and leverages its own bindings for CASE[^3].
 Its foundation is the Pydantic library for Python, which allows developers to easily define classes with typed attributes based on Python type hints [@colvinPydantic2024].
 This allows us to vastly simplify the declaration of individual CASE objects while providing runtime type validation and automatic casting.
 More importantly, this simplicity allows us to automatically generate our Python bindings directly from the Turtle definitions.
 This is particularly relevant when considering the active development of CASE version 2.0, which has significant differences from version 1.4.

+[^3]: AKF's CASE bindings are publicly available at [https://github.com/lgactna/case-pydantic](https://github.com/lgactna/case-pydantic)

 Various functions and classes throughout the AKF core libraries and agent API accept an optional CASE bundle when invoked or instantiated.
 As CASE-compatible functions are called, they can automatically add CASE objects corresponding to the artifacts generated through their execution.
 For example, if the agent subservice API for automating Chromium browser actions is provided with a CASE bundle, navigating to a page using the API can also generate a CASE object describing the page visit and add it to the bundle.
 This process can occur entirely within the host, allowing CASE-related logic to remain out of the agent where needed.